 Is copywriting the right career for you?

-Copywriting is an interesting and varied line of work that’s always stretching your brain cells and introducing you to subjects you’ve never learned about before.
+Finally, copywriting is an interesting and varied line of work that’s always stretching your brain cells and introducing you to subjects you’ve never learned about before.
 It’s a career that can give you complete flexibility over your time and location, should you wish to go freelance, and it’s incredibly rewarding seeing your work in print or online – even if it isn’t usually credited to you by name.
 It’s not without its drawbacks; it’s a largely solitary profession, for instance, so might not suit you if you thrive on being part of a lively team.
-If you’re convinced it’s the career for you, you’ll find lots more helpful advice from Pro Copywriters here.
+If you’re convinced it’s the career for you, you can find lots more helpful advice from Pro Copywriters.